 How Do I Get My Medical Bills Paid If I Am Injured in a Car Accident?

 Contacting the insurance provider is the best method for starting a claim.
-They will collect information about the accident and the injuries that occurred.
+They will collect information about the car crash and the injuries that occurred.
 This insurance will pay the medical bills for all injuries that have resulted due to the car accident.
 However, this process can be complicated, and denials are very common in many aspects of medical care.
-A car accident lawyer or attorney can assist in filing this claim to ensure the full costs of these medical bills are paid.
+A car crash lawyer or attorney can assist in filing this claim to ensure the full costs of these medical bills are paid.